powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.22 Update: -Playlist Add on the Home Screen, in Navigate Tree >>> Show All and in -Played List

+        -Playlist Add will update an existing resume list with the added video.

+        Update: -Add to Queue in Change and Queue will update an existing resume list with the added playlist.

+        Change: -Rebuild Queue in View Playlist >>> Change and Queue >>> Queue List will clear the -Resume list in the Play Queue

+        Edit: View Playlist >>> Help

 ###  v5.4.06 Move: playlist save loop moved up in the function to correct a display issue on any playlist edits.